We're in development! Things may crash or break

 AiEventOne telemetry record — one LLM call

-userYour app's user ID (or a full TrackedUser object with name/email/MRR)
+userYour app's user ID string, or a full AiEventUser object with name, email, and monthlyRevenue

 Prerequisites